Reedsy's Writing Prompts Contest

 Historical Fiction — your chance to transport readers to times gone by.

 For Kids — encourage children to let their imagination run free.

-After you find the perfect creative writing prompt
+After you find the perfect story idea

 Finding inspiration is just one piece of the puzzle.
 Next, you need to refine your craft skills — and then display them to the world.
 We've worked hard to create resources that help you do just that!
 Check them out:

 How to Write a Short Story That Gets Published — a free, ten-day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.